-Anna Gott, a 2013 NAU graduate and the Lumberjack volleyball program's all-time digs leader, enters her third season as an assistant coach for the team.
+Anna Gott, a 2013 NAU graduate and the Lumberjack volleyball program’s all-time digs leader, enters her fourth season as an assistant coach for the team.

-During her first two seasons on the staff, the Lumberjacks have compiled a 40-19 overall record establishing themselves as one of the perennial contenders for the Big Sky title.
-The 40 wins in Gott's time on the staff is the third-most in the conference over the last two years.
-NAU is also 24-12 in conference play during that span, tied for the third-most Big Sky victories under the current coaching regime.
+During her first three seasons on the staff, the Lumberjacks have compiled a 68-24 overall record and are the defending Big Sky Champions having won both the regular season and tournament titles in 2015.
+The 68 wins in Gott’s time on the staff are third-most in the conference over the last three years.
+NAU is also 39-13 in conference play during that span, tied for the second-most Big Sky victories under the current coaching regime.

 Gott was a leader on the court for the Lumberjacks throughout her career, serving as a team captain for three seasons.
 She also has experience coaching the 17 and under Northern Arizona Juniors club volleyball team in Flagstaff for four years.